 On November 19, 2015, Compass hosted a national roundtable on integrating asset building and financial capability strategies into subsidized housing programs, inspired by our work with local families in our program model for the federal Family Self-Sufficiency (FSS) Program.
-As part of the day's events, we invited Tanya - a recent graduate of our FSS program in Lynn and a new homeowner - to talk about her experience.
+As part of the day's events, we invited Tanya - a graduate of the FSS program that we operated in Lynn and a new homeowner - to talk about her experience.
 Here is what she shared:

 If anyone would have said five years ago that I could become a homeowner, I would have assumed they were crazy.
 And that’s exactly what I thought of Compass staff when I heard them talk about their FSS Program.

 They were so passionate about their program and in their belief that families like mine really could get ahead and reach big dreams such as buying a home.
 The “All-American Dream”: a dream that in my eyes was only a reality for people with money, for young adults with parents that were well off and could afford to buy them a home, for a married couple putting their money together, or even for someone who wins the lottery.
 But I was none of those and that reality just wasn’t for me.